PCB Fabrication & Manufacturing Processes

 Yes, you can use the following web link to access our UL registration.
 Underwriters Laboratory

 Yes.
-We stock several RF materials such as Rogers 4000, Teflon, Duroid, and Polymide.
+We stock several RF materials such as Rogers 4000, Teflon, and Duroid.
 All of the pricing is subject to change at any time without notice.
 We reserve the right to refuse any order at any time.

 Up to 20 oz.